celestiaorg/celestia-node/docs/adr/adr-014-bootstrap-from-previous-peers.md

  }
 ```

+(_Code Snippet 4.a: Example of required changes to: celestia-node/nodebuilder/header/constructors.go_)

 </br>

 ## Approach B: Periodic sampling of peers from the peerstore for "good peers" selection using liveness buckets

-In this approach, we will periodically sample peers from the peerstore and select the "good peers", with the "good peers" being the ones that have been connected to the longest possible amount of time.
+In this approach, we will periodically sample peers from the host's `Peerstore` and select the "good peers", with the "good peers" being the ones that have been connected to the longest possible period of time.

 Taking inspiration from [this proposition](https://github.com/libp2p/go-libp2p-kad-dht/issues/254#issuecomment-633806123) we suggest to look for peers that have been continuously online, such that, for the given buckets of connection durations: